UNLOCK FREE TRAINING

 2. Double Closing

-Apart from ensuring you are on the right side of the law, you also need to understand several ethical considerations tied to wholesaling real estate in Indiana.
-For instance, you should only take up an agreement when you know you can close the deal and you have an exit strategy.
+Apart from ensuring you are on the right side of the law, you also need to understand several ethical considerations related to wholesaling real estate in Indiana.
+For instance, you should only enter into an agreement when you know you can close the deal and have an exit strategy.

-Transparency on your part is crucial.
-You need to sort out financing ahead of time through private lenders, a line of credit, hard money lenders, or your personal funds.
+Transparency is crucial.
+You need to arrange financing ahead of time through private lenders, a line of credit, hard money lenders, or your personal lender.
 Once you've done this, you can present a proof of funds letter with your offer.

 What Are The Wholesaling Laws In Indiana?

-In Indiana, there are no specific laws for or against wholesaling real estate.
+There are no specific laws for or against wholesaling real estate in Indiana.
 However, all wholesaling transactions must comply with the state's local real estate regulations.
 As a new investor, here are some of the laws about those engaged in real estate transactions in Indiana.

 ARTICLE 34.1. of the 2019 Indiana Code